minnaheim/contribution_vote_data/README.md

 # Bachelor thesis project
-these are my datasets and notebooks for my Bachelors Thesis
+these are the datasets and notebooks for my Bachelors Thesis